 How the participants are decided for JICA training?
 Ms. Aliona Tkach, JICA Ukraine Office Training Program Coordinator, explains: "KCCP is the training course primary for official in key public sector.
 Courses are selected in the strategic man, and we closely work with the Secretariat of the Cabinet of Ministers of Ukraine and to the State Chancellor y's in Moldova to list the appropriate candidates for each training course and JICA make final decision.
 Each participant has responsibility to feedback what lost and experienced in the training, which will contribute to the realising of better public administration."

 According to JICA Ukraine Office, Ukraine and Moldova will be invited to take part in training courses under KCCP concern governance, economic policy, investment promotion, transport, energy, agriculture, ICT and social protection scheduled for 2021.
 JICA is confident that the planned programs would be interesting and attractive to Ukrainian and Moldovan specialists.

 "We hope that after COVID-19 pandemic ends, it would be possible to combine online and offline training formats.
-Their participants would not only gain theoretic knowledge, but also current operational experience during their stay in Japan.
-We continue our best effort to provide KCCP training races with sufficient quality, which also contributes to the expansion of the human network for our future cooperation through our planned JICA training alumni association.
+Their participants would not only gain therefore knowledge, but also current operational experience during their stay in Japan.
+We continue our best effort to provide KCCP training race with sufficient quality, which also contributes to the expansion of the human network for our future cooperation through our planned JICA training alumni association.
 I believe KCCP is the important tool for human resource development and capacity building." concluded Mr. Sugimoto.